 There is simply no better place to pursue advanced training on the challenges and opportunities facing our environment than here.
-UC Berkeley was ranked the top university in Environment/Ecology by the U.S. News & World Report’s inaugural international rankings in 2014, and our department has ranked #1 in Environmental Sciences by the annual QS World University Rankings by Subject two years in a row.
+UC Berkeley was ranked the top university in Environment/Ecology by the U.S. News & World Report’s inaugural international rankings in 2014, and our department has ranked #1 in Environmental Sciences by the annual QS World University Rankings by Subject four years in a row.
 Our graduate programs offer a chance to work with award-winning faculty in climate science, biodiversity, environmental policy, land use, and community outreach – and to prepare for exciting careers addressing the complex environmental problems we face.

 ESPM is the campus hub for connections to other renowned Berkeley programs such as the Energy and Resources Group, Agricultural and Resource Economics, the Goldman School of Public Policy, Integrative Biology, Berkeley Natural History Museums, and Berkeley Law.
 The Berkeley campus maintains close ties to world-class research facilities at the Lawrence Berkeley National Laboratory, the U.S. Geological Survey, California Academy of Sciences, Stanford University, and many other institutions.